andrewbaxter/certipasta/readme.md

 The certificates are restricted to the `.s` top level domain.

-You can find the latest set of certificates in the build artifacts.
-The certs last for roughly two years, and are rotated once a year by the repository pipeline.
+You can find the latest active cert bundle at <https://storage.googleapis.com/zlr7wmbe6/spaghettinuum_s.crt>.
+The certificates last for roughly two years, and are rotated once a year by the repository pipeline - there's one year before the new certificate becomes active and the previous is no longer used to issue certificates.

-In most browsers if you download the certificate you'll be prompted to install it, although if package managers package such that it gets installed using normal procedures updated along with operating system updates that would be ideal.

 # Issuing leaf certificates for your site